 Postgraduate research in Theology and Religion

 We combine a strong commitment to research and scholarship with a friendly and welcoming atmosphere.
 Postgraduate students study broadly in the areas of biblical studies, patristics, Christian doctrine, philosophical theology, and the ethical, social and political implications of Christian theology.
 Some choose inter- or multi-disciplinary topics.
-There are close links with other disciplines in the College of Humanities and Institute of Arab and Islamic Studies.
+There are close links with other disciplines in Humanities and the Institute of Arab and Islamic Studies.
 We welcome research degree applications from those wishing to study on a full-time or part-time basis, on campus or at a distance.

 In Theology and Religion we adopt a hands on approach to supervising our PhD students and this has proven effective and popular.
 Our research culture is built on inter-disciplinary communication and interaction, involving our research students at every level.